truthvalidator/TruthValidatorAgent/docs/lightpaper.md

     "Other" : 10
 ```

-TruthValidator's technical innovations mainly manifest in three aspects: first is constructing a complete decentralized verification protocol stack defining standard processes from content submission to final adjudication; second is developing Filecoin-integrated storage solutions solving long-term verification evidence preservation; third is designing novel governance models balancing efficiency and fairness for community-driven truth verification.
+TruthValidator's technical innovations mainly manifest in three aspects: first is constructing a complete decentralized verification protocol stack defining standard processes from content submission to final adjudication; second is developing IPFS-integrated storage solutions solving long-term verification evidence preservation; third is designing novel governance models balancing efficiency and fairness for community-driven truth verification.
 These collectively constitute 40% of core value.
 Storage solutions contribute 30% by addressing evidence preservation - the most critical verification aspect.
 Governance models and other innovations contribute 20% and 10% respectively.

 Looking ahead, TruthValidator plans continuous innovation in three directions: expanding multi-chain verification network support to serve broader blockchain ecosystems; enhancing privacy features developing solutions based on homomorphic encryption; participating in open standard formulation to advance decentralized verification protocols as industry standards.
 Long-term, TruthValidator may develop into digital information's foundational trust protocol - like TCP/IP for the internet - providing underlying authenticity guarantees.
 As the manifesto states, its ultimate goal is "building foundational protocols for a trustworthy internet", a vision gradually materializing through continuous technological innovation and community building.